 The contract provides a space for additional items that are to be included or excluded, for example, washing and drying machines, curtains or even a stone garden bench.

-If you've specified items in the contract that have been removed when you take possession of your home, talk to your REALTOR® and/or your lawyer as to whether the seller has breached Clause 7 of the contract.
+If you are a buyer, and you have specified items that you want to be included in the contract and if these items have been removed when you take possession of your home, then talk to your REALTOR® and/or your lawyer as to whether the seller has breached Clause 7 of the contract.

 The standard form Contract of Purchase and Sale contains this clause:

 “The Property and all included items will be in substantially the same condition at the Possession Date as when viewed by the Buyer...”
 (Clause 8: Viewed).

 If the property’s condition is different when you take possession of your property, talk to your Realtor and/or your lawyer as to whether the seller has breached Clause 8 of the contract.

 Buyers may impose a specific obligation on the seller, for example, to make repairs or to clean the property prior to the closing.
 Examples could include shampooing carpets, power washing the driveway, removing garbage and unwanted items, cutting lawns, and repairing fences.

 Sellers (and buyers) are obligated to keep their contractual commitments.
 If a contractual commitment has been breached, consider talking to your Realtor and/or your lawyer as to your options.

 Your Realtor and his/her brokerage may be able to help resolve this complaint by contacting the other party’s Realtor or brokerage to ask for assistance or to communicate your concerns.

 Note: Your Realtor cannot force the other party to do what they said they would do in the contract.
 For this, you need the assistance of a lawyer or the Courts.